 Added by Isaac Frazier on April 28, 2016 at 6:30am — No Comments

 The very basis for the act of ventilation is to enhance tenability and facilitate firefighting operations.
-Being a supportive function, ventilation must be executed purposefully, with the resultant effect serving as an expedient to achieve a specific objective.
+Being a supportive function, ventilation must be executed purposefully and appropriately to aid in the achievement of a specific objective.
 Historically, ventilation has been employed as a means to address the two foremost incident priorities of life safety and fire extinguishment; precipitating the common expression “vent for life and vent for fire.”
-To further…Continue
+To further assert the…Continue

 Added by Nicholas Papa on April 27, 2016 at 10:00pm — No Comments

 Joseph Kitchen, Bath Twp.
 Fire Department (Lima, Ohio)

 Do you ever get to the point where you just feel exhausted?
 Your work schedule has been busier than usual; your home life is hectic.
 Family, friends, kids,…Continue

 Added by Brad Hoff on April 27, 2016 at 1:10pm — No Comments